urwa95/ROS_pubsub_tf/README.md

 4. **Verify Operation**: Check the output in the subscriber node's terminal to confirm it is correctly receiving and logging the transform data published by the publisher node.

 This package is a practical example for understanding ROS 2's approach to handling and communicating transformation data, suitable for applications in robotics and simulations.
+Note: Mock data is used.
+Please take care of any dependencies that may occur in your system.